konfig-dev/sportmonks-sdks/csharp/docs/SportApi.md

 <a name="predictionsall"></a>
 # **PredictionsAll**
-> SportPredictionsAllResponse PredictionsAll (string version, string sport)
+> SportPredictionsAllResponse PredictionsAll (string version = null, string sport = null)

 All